-- 2. Students must apply for reinstatement to the nursing program and submit the application by published deadlines. - 3.
-Students must apply for readmission to the college if not currently enrolled.
-College readmission must be accomplished by published deadlines. - 4.
-Update immunizations, CPR, drug testing and background screening according to program policy. - 5.
-Demonstrate competency in previous course(s) as required by the College's nursing program.
+2. Students must apply for reinstatement to the nursing program and submit the application by published deadlines.

+3. Students must apply for readmission to the college if not currently enrolled.
+College readmission must be accomplished by published deadlines.

+4. Update immunizations, CPR, drug testing and background screening according to program policy.